FACEBOOK, HONG KONG GIRLS, HANDBAGS, HELLO KITTY, AND IRMA BUCKETGUT

 Why on earth do you have so many images of handbags?

 Perhaps it's your version of soft core porn?

 Repressed lust and frustration?

-I know there's something sexual and deeply symbolic about handbags, but I can't figure out what.
+I know there's something sexual and deeply symbolic about handbags, but for the life of me I can't figure out what.

 And I really don't want to know.